Growth Marketing. Growth Hacking. Performance Marketing. Digital Marketing.

 3. Execute your experiments and gather data

 Put everything into action!
 How long you run your tests varies based on what you hope to find out.
 You need to do them long enough to actually prove something one way or another.
-Certain tests yield results fast and others need a little longer.
+Certain tests yield results fast and others need more time.

 If you’re working on an SEO project for example, that’s not likely to be done in a couple of weeks.
 But if you’re testing the effectiveness of two CTAs on your pricing page and you get thousands of visitors a day, you’ll get actionable results much faster.